chingu-voyages/v22-bears-team-05/README.md

 ## Overview:

-GoalTrack is a web app which helps users reach their goals through a method of reducing the complexity of goals via tasks and action items.
+GoalTrack is a responsive web app aimed at helping users reach their goals through a method of breaking goals into manageable steps via tasks and action items.

 ## Demo: